JAMES TONEY, MANAGING EDITOR

 News Associates trainees constantly achieve the best results in the UK for this demanding module – underlined by impressive performances from their trainees in the 2014/2015 academic year.

-GUY TOYN, MEDIA LAW, LONDON
+GUY TOYN, MEDIA LAW TUTOR

 Guiding our London trainees through the law and professional ethics is the responsibility of Guy Toyn, one of Britain’s most accomplished crime reporters.